yashwant-das/pytest-selenium-framework/README.md

 ## Test Data

-Test data is stored in JSON files in the `test_data` directory:
+Test data is stored in JSON files in the `data` directory:

 ```json
 {